n00byN00byD0/n00byN00byD0/README.md

 ###     and share in victories and defeats.

 Step by step my projects WILL be understandable,
-    - if not, contact is welcomed (English proffered).
+    - if not, contact is welcomed (English preffered).
-    No Klingon, No Esperanto, No Esperanto 2.0 please.
+    No Klingon, No Esperanto, No Esperanto 2.0 please